 As of today, over 1.2 billion people are a part of Facebook, making it the social media network with the most extensive audience.
 There are multiple social networking sites for doctors where they should be active, but since Facebook is the only social channel with such a massive following; it’s prudent to be present here.

 On Facebook, your goal as a medical professional should be to provide relevant and valuable content and spur thought-provoking discussions about your area of expertise.
 This will remind your community of your in-depth understanding of the subject for the next time they may require your medical advice.

 Create a profile on Facebook or a Facebook page for your medical practice.
 Complete your profile by including your basic information and the name and location of your clinic or hospital.

 When using multiple social media sites, a comprehensive tool can make your social media presence more effective and efficient.
-BirdEye, an online reputation management, and customer experience solution, lets you schedule posts, days, months and weeks in advance.
-Using BirdEye’s social media tools like social listening, social engagement, and social publishing, you can listen to what your patients are saying about you on social media, organize your content, share your patients’ reviews on your social media pages and do a lot more.
+Birdeye, an Experience Marketing solution, lets you schedule posts, days, months and weeks in advance.
+Using Birdeye’s social media tools like social listening, social engagement, and social publishing, you can listen to what your patients are saying about you on social media, organize your content, share your patients’ reviews on your social media pages and do a lot more.